corintxt/corintxt/README.md

 ## Hi there 👋

+I'm a journalist who uses code, data and graphics to tell stories.
+Currently I'm a data journalist at the global news agency Agence France-Presse, where I cover US news for an international audience.

 <!--
 **corintxt/corintxt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.